luuuc/sense/README.md

 | **PHP** | Classes, interfaces, traits (`\` scoping) |
 | **Scala** | Classes, traits, objects |

-Standard-tier languages use a table-driven generic extractor — each is ~25 lines of config, not a handwritten walker.
+Standard-tier languages use a table-driven generic extractor.
+Each is ~25 lines of config, not a handwritten walker.
 See [LANGUAGES.md](LANGUAGES.md) for how to add a new language or framework.

 ## Feedback